-· Can be administered in a physician's office or at a participating pharmacy:
+Can be administered in a physician's office or at a participating pharmacy:

-COVID-194; Hepatitis A; Hepatitis B; Herpes zoster (shingles)5; Human papillomavirus (HPV); Influenza (flu); Measles, mumps, rubella; Meningococcal (meningitis); Pneumococcal (pneumonia); Tetanus, diphtheria, pertussis; Varicella (chickenpox).
+COVID-194: Hepatitis A: Hepatitis B: Herpes zoster (shingles)5: Human papillomavirus (HPV): Influenza (flu): Measles. mumps, rubella; Meningococcal (meningitis); Pneumococcal (pneumonia); Respiratory syncytial virus (RSV); Tetanus, diphtheria, pertussis; Varicella (chickenpox).

-- · Certain prescription and over-the-counter medications that are recommended for preventive services without cost sharing and have in effect a rating of "A" or "B" in the current recommendations of the U.S. Preventive Services Task Force (USPSTF).
-Note: When available over-thecounter, USPSTF "A" and "B" rated medications require a prescription order to process without cost sharing. - Initial exams to prescribe HIV pre-exposure prophylaxis (PrEP) including HIV testing, kidney function testing, serologic testing for hepatitis B and C virus, testing for other STIs and pregnancy testing.
+- Certain prescription and overthe-counter medications that are recommended for preventive services without cost sharing and have in effect a rating of "A" or "B" in the current recommendations of the U.S. Preventive Services Task Force (USPSTF).
+Note: When available over-the-counter, USPSTF "A" and "B" rated medications require a prescription order to process without cost sharing. - Initial exams to prescribe HIV pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP) including HIV testing, kidney function testing, serologic testing for hepatitis B and C virus, testing for other STIs and pregnancy testing.
 In addition, follow-up exams and monitoring, including HIV testing every three months are covered.6 - Covered preventive immunizations obtained at a CVS Caremark National Vaccine Network Pharmacy will be paid in full and will not require a copayment, subject to age limitations and CDC guidelines.